hwstar/BOMtools/README.md

 designator on your schematic, bind the part numbers to the PARTNUMBER attribute and check include attributes when exporting the .csv file.

+Once the above steps are completed, you can run the merge program by calling it from Kicad, or externally on the Eagle .csv file

+The output will look like this when imported into your spreadsheet:

 *bommgr.py*

 Part numbers are expected to be in 6-3 format (e.g. 800000-101).
 You use the manager script to add new part numbers like this:

-bommgr.py add part "XSTR,NPN,GP,50V"
+`bommgr.py add part "XSTR,NPN,GP,50V"`

+You will be prompted for confirmation.

-This will automatically assign a new part number and spit it out when it has been added to the database.
+Once confirmed, bommgr.py will automatically assign a new part number and spit it out when it has been added to the database.

 The only requirement for part number assignment